YagoLopez/vrview-react/README.md

 }
 ```

-- This example is more complex, with several scenes and hotspots with on click event handlers to navigate between
+- Or for a more complex scene with several images and hotspots to navigate between images:
-scenes:

 ```javascript
 sceneConfig: ISceneConfig = {